Oluwatobioguntolu/Group-8-Python-Console-Application/README.md

  - Temitope Olatidoye - Updated the README

- - Elizabeth Soetan  - Commenting on the code
+- Elizabeth Soetan(archkitted)  - Commenting on the code

  - Oumaima Nakrimi